 Extending the Destination Thailand Visa

-Thailand DTV Visa: Visa FAQ
+Thailand DTV Visa FAQ

-Is the DTV Thailand’s cheapest long-term Visa?
+Is the DTV the cheapest long-term Visa?

 The Destination Thailand Visa costs 10,000 THB.
 This is considerably less than similar visas from other countries in Southeast Asia and other Thai visas, but keep in mind that you must have significant funds in the bank when you apply to prove that you can support yourself while in Thailand.
-So while cheaper on paper than many other long-term Thai visas, its significant financial requirement of 500,000 THB or more may be an insurmountable obstacle to many.
+So, while cheaper on paper than many other long-term Thai visas, its significant financial requirement of 500,000 THB or more may be an insurmountable obstacle to many.

 How long can you stay in Thailand on the DTV?

-If you successfully apply for a DTV Visa Thailand, you’ll receive a 5-year multiple-entry visa.
+If you successfully apply for a DTV, you’ll receive a 5-year multiple-entry visa.
 You can stay in Thailand for up to 180 days per entry with a DTV, but after reaching the 180-day limit, you must leave the country and re-enter to continue staying legally.
 However, as this is a multiple-entry visa, you can leave and re-enter Thailand as many times as you want over the course of its validity.

 Furthermore, you can extend the 180-day period for another 180 days, once per year for an extension fee.
 So in effect, you can stay in Thailand for nearly an entire year before having to leave and re-enter.